Feed big cats by hand experience is everything you expected and more!

 Alasdair’s recommended ‘feed big cats’ day

 I selected this particular big cat feeding experience for you because it’s my favourite one.
-It’s more than just feeding a big cat, it’s a whole day surrounded by all sorts of big cats, at a brilliant little wildlife park in Hertfordshire.
-You get the ultimate big cat feeding day and it’s a great price too.
+And it’s a great price too.

 So what are the different ‘feed big cats’ experiences?

-There are basically two experiences, one at the Paradise Wildlife Park near Broxbourne in Hertfordshire, and the other at the Wildlife Heritage Foundation in Kent.
+There are basically three experiences, one at the Paradise Wildlife Park near Broxbourne in Hertfordshire, one at Dartmoor zoo and the other at the Wildlife Heritage Foundation in Kent.

 Paradise Park is a lovingly cared-for zoo with lots of other animals, more than enough to spend the whole day with, and free entrance to the zoo is included as part of your day.
 We’ve been here many times, and the keepers are friendly and very knowledgeable, the animals are content and well cared-for, and it’s our favourite wild animal place.
 There’s loads to see and loads to enjoy.